Shopping Local in Lisbon: Best Portuguese Stores to Discover

 Azulejos are the beautiful tiles that adorn many Portuguese buildings, often painted or printed with colorful designs and interlocking patterns.
 And if you’re hoping to buy genuine azulejos in Lisbon, Cortiço & Netos is the place to go.

 This one-of-a-kind shop collects tiles that were made in Portuguese factories dating back to the 1960s.
-Its founder, Joaquim José Cortiço, started the business in 1979; its name pays homage to him and his descendants (netos means “grandchildren”).
+Its founder, Joaquim José Cortiço, started the business in 1979.
+Its name pays homage to him and his descendants (netos means “grandchildren”).

 Locally made tiles make for a great reminder of your trip to Lisbon.
 Photo credit: Pedro Sadio Photography via Cortiço e Netos

 At the shop in the Arroios neighborhood, you’ll find an amazing selection of tiles to take home.
-These aren’t brand new or made-to-order; they’re authentic (and sometimes imperfect) antiques that each hold a piece of Portuguese history—which is exactly what makes them so special.
+These aren’t brand new or made-to-order; they’re authentic (and sometimes imperfect) antiques that each hold a piece of Portuguese history.
+Which is exactly what makes them so special.

 The artwork on these tiles is really spectacular.
 Photo credit: Pedro Sadio Photography via Cortiço e Netos

-ISTO – Best for sustainable fashion
+Best for sustainable fashion: ISTO

 ISTO is an independent Portuguese menswear brand that places transparency front and center.
-It offers detailed price breakdowns for its products and has even invited customers to tour its factories, all in the name of promoting sustainable slow fashion.
+It offers detailed price breakdowns for its products and has even invited customers to tour its factories.
+All in the name of promoting sustainable slow fashion.

 This is one of the best places in Lisbon t shop locally and sustainably.
 Photo credit: Fernando Lavin